UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 Any exceptions to this Policy will be considered by the Campus Smoke & Tobacco Free Task Force.
 Possible exceptions include:

-- Research involving smoking and tobacco products, may be permitted as required in connection with research approved by the UCI Institutional Review Board.
+- Research involving Smoking or the use of Marijuana and/or Tobacco or Tobacco Products, may be permitted as required in connection with research approved by the UCI Institutional Review Board.

 - Smoking and tobacco use may be permitted for the traditional ceremonial activities of recognized cultural or religious groups.